kenhuang41/kenhuang41.github.io/index.md

-Heyo!
-I'm a senior studying Operations Research and Financial Engineering at Princeton University and pursuing a career in data analytics, finance, and basically anything that involves getting my hands dirty solving problems.
-I currently serve as an officer on the DataDev team of Princeton Data Science, and I am also co-vice president of our Table Tennis Club.
-In my free time, I enjoy playing basketball, cooking, and scrolling through Reddit, and a recent interest of mine is playing flag football.
-Feel free to take a look below and see some of things I've been working on!
+Hello!
+My name is Kenny, and I'm a wearer of many hats.
+Most recently, I worked at Jane Street doing Strategy and Product, a flexible role involving data analytics, project management, and problem solving on a daily basis.
+Prior to that, I graduated from Princeton University with a Bachelor's of Science and Engineering in Operations Research and Financial Engineering, as well as four minors in variety of technical disciplines.
+I've served in many leadership roles, including as an officer of Princeton Data Science club and co-vice president of our Table Tennis Club.
+In my free time, I enjoy playing volleyball, trying the hottest restaurants in NYC, and watching football and basketball, and a recent interest of mine is archery.
+Feel free to take a look below and see some of things I've worked on!
 You can also find [my resume here](./Resume_081722.pdf){:target="_blank"} and a [brief timeline of my journey thus far here](./timeline){:target="_blank"}.

 [<img src="github.png" width=30px>](https://github.com/kenhuang41/){:target="_blank"}
 [<img src="linkedin.png" width=30px>](https://linkedin.com/in/kenhuang41){:target="_blank"}